-I think that joining the courses can provide you with knowledge, but it cannot make you a master.
-We need to practice more in practical problems to improve our skills and avoid forgetting.
+I think that joining the courses can provide knowledge, but it cannot make you a master.
+We must practice more in practical problems to improve our skills and avoid forgetting.
 Learning is a long journey, but a journey of a thousand miles begins with a single step.

-I hope this note will be helpful for you, and I will update more references in the future.
+I hope this note will be helpful to you, and I will update more references in the future.

-Please subscribe to receive notifications for a new post.
+Please subscribe to receive notifications for a new posts.